Republicans Reject Democratic Bid To Subpoena Kavanaugh Documents

 “We think it’s outrageous we’re not even given the reason why they were withheld,” Democrat Amy Klobuchar said, The Hill reports.

 Democrats offered six subpoenas in total, including more than 100,000 pages that the Trump administration asked to withhold.
-The first demane came from Feinstein, who wanted to force the National Archives to hand over Kavanaugh’s documents.
+The first demand came from Feinstein, who wanted to force the National Archives to hand over Kavanaugh’s documents.

 Likewise, Democratic Senator from Hawaii, Mazie Hirono, tried to get a subpoena for documents related to any work during Kavanaugh’s time as staff secretary that relate to Native American, Native Hawaiian, and Alaskan Native issues.